Self-care

 • practice compassion and gratitude

-There are so many ways that quotes nourish the mind and inspire living your life with optimism and intention.
+So many ways that quotes nourish the mind and inspire living your life with optimism and intention.

 Quotes are one type of affirmation.